 Black Hat SEO can often result in your website being banned from search engines because it doesn’t follow search engine rules and policies at all.
 Even its tactics are always seen as shady practices.

 So, the risk of being banned by a search engine is somewhat irrelevant.
-Examples of Black Hat SEO techniques include keyword stuffing, invisible text, adding unrelated keywords to the page content or page swapping; completely changing the website after it has been ranked by search engines.
+Examples of Black Hat SEO techniques include keyword stuffing, invisible text, adding unrelated keywords to the page content or page swapping, and completely changing the website after it has been ranked by search engines.

 Design a System